 Because occupations involving physical labor dominate the local economy, Seldovia is generally considered to be a blue-collar town.
 43.02% of the Seldovia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seldovia is a city of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Seldovia who work in office and administrative support (19.77%), community and social services (8.14%), and teaching (6.98%).

-Telecommuters are a relatively large percentage of the workforce: 26.83% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Seldovia telecommute to their jobs.
+Overall, about 26.83% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Seldovia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Seldovia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.